meilisearch/specifications/text/0034-telemetry-policies.md

 ### 0.21 Release

 - Use `http-api-v2` endpoint to send data to Amplitude.
-- Display a CLI message at Meilisearch start explaining why we collect analytics and how to deactivate it.
+- Display a CLI message at Meilisearch start explaining why we collect analytics and how to deactivate it when the telemetry is enabled.
 - Merge Sentry activation/deactivation in Analytics activation/deactivation flag.
+- Remove the Sentry DSN override possibility.
 - Make errors when sending analytics to Amplitude and Sentry silents.
 - Make a dedicated documentation page to explain why we collect analytics, what we are collecting, how to disable it.
 This dedicated documentation page will be linked into the new CLI message.